amethystaurora-robo/Rare_event_algorithms/README.md

   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/salinity_shifts/salinity_temperature_lineplot_40year_200traj_9000k.png" width="400">
 </p>

 This result confirms that transitions occur in systems where salinity increases, and where temperature increases, at least initially.
 Once the transitions have occurred, the system ought to be able to return to the on state by applying rare event sampling in the opposite direction.
 However, equal forcing in the opposite direction (30 standard deviations above the mean) did not result in transitions back to the on state for either the AMOC or salinity, regardless of ensemble size chosen (200 or 1000 trajectories), and length of simulation (testing was done for 40 years and 100 years after reaching an equilibrium state.)
-This may mean one of several reasons, and would be an interesting choice of further investigation.
+This merits further investigation into the potential landscape of the system.

 The final aim of this experiment was to develop an early warning indicator for transitions in this system.
-In the case of noise-induced transitions, an early warning may be that a trajectory tends toward the one path it always takes in collapse-the instanton.
-The instanton is defined by being the 'least unlikely' transition path between two stable states.
-Although any transition path is unlikely, the instanton will be exponentially more likely than any other.
-Below each of the experiments is shown along their shifted path, where the existence of an instanton is confirmed.
+In the case of noise-induced transitions, there are many paths to collapse.
+However, there may exist an instanton, a transition path which is exponentially more likely than the others.
+Below, the path of transition with the rare event algorithm applied to AMOC and applied to salinity is shown, overlapping.
+This hints at the existence of an instanton in this model, but a mathematical proof would be required to verify this result.

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/transition_2D_time.png" width="400">
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/transition_2D_state.png" width="400">
 </p>

-TO DO:
-Should explain model a bit more?
-I think slides are ok for now- can look at notes on progress report outline and follow that - physics of oceanic ciculation, what is a climate model, intro to tipping points, intro to re algorithm, applications in Gottwald model, discuss instanton, (skip PLASIM obviously), figures, summary, future directions
-Explain more how auto-correlation works, how it relates to the equation to find k, the anomaly, etc. Maybe show the equation first
-Importance sampling - explanaton and how degeneracy of trajectories kinda ruins it - would need 10^5 trajs to make it worthwhile. edit plots so salinity and AMOC are side-by-side, instanton are side by side.
-Finally can investigate initial conditions to determine what combination of factors may lead to collapse-in this toy model it is high salinity so forget this too.
-Will finish slides also

 # References: